What are the types of dosimeters ? Active VS Passive dosimeters

 It features adjustable visual and audible alarms and data logging functions.

-There can be a significant difference between passive and operational dosimetry measurements due to the measurement uncertainty inherent in the technology of each instrument.
+There can be a significant difference between the different types of dosimeters measurements due to the measurement uncertainty inherent in the technology of each instrument.

 Sensor compatibility can also affect measurement (magnetic field, drop or shock, temperature).

-It's important to choose the right sensor for the conditions in your industry, in order to obtain reliable and accurate measurement results.
+It's important to choose the right sensor for the conditions in your industry,including body dosimeters for whole-body exposure and other dosimeters such as extremity or area monitors, in order to obtain reliable and accurate measurement results.
+The presence of beta emitters can also influence the choice of dosimeter, as some types are better suited for detecting specific radiation sources.

 To find out more about how to deal with these deviations, please consult the NF ISO 15690:2013 standard, available fromAFNOR.